 The mapping of narcissists’ pattern of self-enhancement has many theoretical implications.
 First, the current study emphasizes the contextualized nature of narcissism’s relationship with self-enhancement.
 Although narcissists do indeed self-enhance, these positive illusions appear to be targeted toward agentic attributes—potentially attributes that are central to their self-concepts.
 Thus, the current work helps to precisely identify an important boundary condition on what was once thought to be a global tendency toward self-enhancement.
 A possible direction for future research would be to explore why narcissists’ self-ratings are more similar to observer-ratings for communal traits.
 For example, do communal characteristics have a subtle negative connotation to narcissists—are communal characteristics associated with weakness and unwanted vulnerability?
 This explanation is intuitively appealing based on some theoretical accounts of narcissism [such as Morf and Rhodewalt’s (2001) dynamic self-regulatory processing model of narcissism, which suggests that narcissists’ are wary of relationships because observers have the power to point out that narcissists’ self-perceptions are inflated]; however, it should be noted that the average communal effect size we found was near zero (i.e., B = .05).
 If narcissists really considered communal traits to reflect negative qualities, then we would have expected to see statistically significant negative effect sizes.
 Based on our results, narcissists may perceive communal qualities as simply being unimportant.
 This is consistent with Campbell and Foster’s (2007) observation that one of the defining features of narcissism is a “lack of interest in warm and caring interpersonal relationships” (p.
 118, emphasis added).
-Recall, that recent research suggests narcissists are aware of the social costs of narcissism, but that they believe the personal rewards associated with narcissism outweigh any social costs (Carlson, 2013).

 Thus, a second contribution of the current paper was that it provided further insight into theoretical accounts of narcissism.
 Specifically, Campbell and colleagues’ extended agency model of narcissism (e.g., Campbell & Foster, 2007) posits that prioritizing agentic over communal concerns is a fundamental characteristic of narcissism—a contention that is supported by the current meta-analysis.
-In addition, the agency model of narcissism indicates that inflated self-views are one of the intrapsychic strategies that narcissists use to feel good about themselves.
-The authors label this good feeling “narcissistic esteem”, and state that narcissistic esteem is “linked primarily to dominance rather than closeness or acceptance” (Campbell & Foster, 2007, p.
+In addition, the agency model of narcissism indicates that inflated self-views are one of the intrapsychic strategies that narcissists use to feel good about themselves, and state that narcissistic esteem is “linked primarily to dominance rather than closeness or acceptance” (Campbell & Foster, 2007, p.
 122).
 Overall, our results are consistent with and build confidence in the aforementioned components of the more general agency model of narcissism.